jwhco/scripts/TidyObsidian/README.md

 ## Overview

 My Obsidian vault lives in GitHub.
 When files are deleted, they stick around.
 GitHub lets me sync between devices.
-But Obsidian doesn't purge trash folder without a plug-in.
+But Obsidian doesn't purge trash folders without a plug-in.

 ## Tools

 - [GitHub](https://www.github.com/).
-Used for notes related project management and version control.
+Used for notes related to project management and version control.
 - [Visual Studio Code](https://code.visualstudio.com/Download).
-Development environment for maintenance, uses a `bash` shell for Terminal.
+The development environment for maintenance uses a `bash` shell for the Terminal.
 - [Obsidian.md](https://obsidian.md/).
-Note-taking application that is the front end of Markdown based notes repository.
+Note-taking application that is the front end of Markdown-based notes repository.

 ## Purpose

-- Purge `.trash` files with modification older than 90 days.
+- Purge `.trash` files with modifications older than 90 days.
-- (Future #2) Delete files from `git` repository upon complete.
+- (Future #2 ) Delete files from `git` repository upon completion.
-- (Future #3) Issue command `git clean` to reduce size.
+- (Future #3 ) Issue command `git clean` to reduce size.

 ## Warning